mrismanaziz/Reforestation/README.md

-## What do you call a boy who stopped digging holes?
-Douglas.
+## How do you organize a space party?
+You planet.